NiazCS/AD-Batch-User-Manager/ReadMe.txt

 Active-Directory Batch User Manager

-program to simulate bulk active directory operations by reading a csv of username,action pairs (create, disable, delete) and logging each action with a timestamp.
+program to SIMULATE bulk active directory operations by reading a csv of username,action pairs (create, disable, delete) and logging each action with a timestamp.

 Test run: